taurusilver7/facebook-2.0/README.md

 - To add NextAuth.js to a project create a file called [...nextauth].js in pages/api/auth.
 - Add authentication to a next js app using the [documentation](https://next-auth.js.org/getting-started/example)
+- The next-auth gives multiple providers for the app authentication.
+Check the facebook providers at [facebook developer](https://www.developer.facebook.com).
+Get the ID & secret from the created app in the developer site & store them as env variables.

 ## Learn More